geoff604/ms-todo-bookmarklet/README.md

 ### How to Modify the Bookmarklet Before Using It
 You'll see in bookmarklet-improved.txt that there is an example URL such as: https://gpeters.com/tasks/ms/index.php
-You'll need to update that URL in the bookmarklet to point to the location of the index.php of this project on your own server.
+You'll need to update that URL in the bookmarklet to point to the location of the index.html of this project on your own server.

 You will also see my email address contained in the bookmarklet.
 The purpose of this is to